nelhage/blog.nelhage.com/content/post/apollo-bibliography.markdown

 date: 2019-04-08T20:00:00-07:00
 ---

-Over the last fewn years — perhaps not that unusually among the nerds I know — I’ve become increasingly fascinated by the Apollo program (and early space program more generally), and been reading my way through a growing number of books and documentaries written about
+Over the last few years — perhaps not that unusually among the nerds I know — I’ve become increasingly fascinated by the Apollo program (and early space program more generally), and been reading my way through a growing number of books and documentaries written about